 The easiest and quickest way to know if you have a leak is to sign up for the Cleveland Water web portal.
-By creating an account at my.clevelandwater.com you can monitor your actual water and receive leak alerts via email.
+Customers who create an account at my.clevelandwater.com automatically receive a leak notice if their meter registers continuous water usage for 7 consecutive days.

-Check for a leak in your home by following these simple steps:
+You can also check for a leak in your home by following these simple steps:

-- 1. Turn off anything that uses water inside or outside your home. - 2.
+- 1. Turn off anything that uses water inside or outside vour home. - 2.
 Check around faucets, toilets, water heaters, etc. for signs of a leak like puddles of water or drips. - 3.
 Find your meter.
-This is typically located in a basement or crawl space where your water line enters your home.
+This is typically located in your basement.
 On the meter, locate the blue star, white triangle, or red circle-shaped test wheel on the register face. - 4.
-If the test wheel is spinning even though no water is being used anywhere, you likely have a leak somewhere.
+If the test wheel is spinning even though no water is being used anywhere, you most likely have a leak somewhere.